WASHINGTON (AP) -- U.S. long-term mortgage rates fell this week, giving an incentive to potential buyers as the spring homebuying season opens.

-The decline in home borrowing rates in recent weeks has been a spur to prospective homebuyers, reflected in a spike in applications for mortgages.
-Mortgage buyer Freddie Mac said Thursday the average rate on the benchmark 30-year, fixed-rate mortgage dipped to 4.45 percent this week from 4.51 percent last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the 30-year, fixed-rate mortgage declined to 4.28 percent from 4.31 percent the previous week.

-The average rate for 15-year fixed-rate loans fell to 3.89 percent from 3.99 percent last week.
+The average rate this week for 15-year, fixed-rate loans slipped to 3.71 percent from 3.76 percent a week earlier.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.